the womanhood project is the new photography platform urging women of the world to unite | read | i-D

 Cassandra: I've never understood why the media only showed one type of women.
 There needs to be a change with that and it's slowly happening.
 We want to be a part of that change.

-Is there a danger of enforcing a separatist notion of woman as being intrinsically different to men?
+Is there a danger of enforcing a separatist notion of woman, i.e as being intrinsically different to men?

 Cassandra: Yes, which would defeat the purpose of what women have been fighting for, for years.
 Feminism means equality of the sexes, not women being superior to men.
 That's what a lot of people don't understand with feminism.
 Men sometimes see feminism as a threat, but it really isn't.
 I think the word and definition of feminism is way too often misunderstood.

-Feminism is becoming a part of the cultural conversation in a way it's never been before.
-Why do you think this is?
+Feminism is becoming a part of the cultural conversation in a way it's never before why do you think this is?

-Sara: In this digital age, we are aware of world events more than ever.
-The female condition always has been and still is an extremely important issue — it will keep going.
-The more women speak their minds and claim their place in society, the more we will talk about them.
-Other woman will want to follow this example.
+Sara: In this digital age we are aware of world's events more than ever.
+The female condition always has been and still is an extremely important issue.
+From there it will keep going.
+The more women speak their minds and claim their place in society the more we will talk about them and the more other woman will want to follow this example.

 Is there a danger of it being reduced to a trend?
 Something that large brands can exploit?